uos/ros2_tutorial/ex01_first_package/README.md

 ...

 msg = std_msgs.msg.String()
-# receive message ...
+# receive message ... (subscriber)
 print(msg.data)
 ```

-Communications between Nodes are not done directly but with so-called ROS-topics in the middle.
+Communications between nodes are not done directly but with so-called ROS-topics in the middle.
 So a `Publisher` is publishing a message on a topic.
 One ore multiple nodes can subscribe on the topic to receive the ROS-Message that was published on the topic before.
 This scheme is exceptionally well suited for sensor data:
 An example from reality: ROS-sensor drivers usually access the sensor on low-level and then publish the sensor data to a topic.
-For example a USB webcam driver is accessing the USB interface of the camera and reads the images.
+For example, a USB webcam driver is accessing the USB interface of the camera and reads the images.
 The driver doesn't care about *who* exactly needs the images, so it just publishes the image data to a topic.
 Then one node wants to detect cats in the images, so it subscribes on the topic, another node wants to filter the image so that only edges remain, so it subscribes on the topic.
 Maybe in the future, someone implements some new nodes doing cool things with the images, so they will subscribe to the image topic.
 But the image driver never needs to be changed for that.
 And on the other side, the image processing nodes will never know there is a USB-interface existing.